 The Sacramento Police Department offers the Criminal Justice Magnet Academy.
 It is a program designed to encourage interaction among police officers, parents, and children by providing a safe learning environment and reduce delinquency by targeting "at-risk" children.
-Many of the at-risk students come from single parent homes, speak English as second languages, have tremendous financial constraints, and live in environments that are plagued by gangs and drugs.
+Many of the at-risk students come from single parent homes, speak English as a second language, have tremendous financial constraints, and live in gang and drug environments.

 The Criminal Justice Academy is a partnership between high schools and public and private organizations that focus on providing meaningful academic and technical skills-based education relevant to the work environment high school students may encounter when they graduate.
-The Criminal Justice offers a school within a school framework, taking students as a group from their freshman year all the way to their senior year.
+The Criminal Justice Academy offers a school within a school framework, guiding students as a group from their freshman through their senior year.

-The Magnet Academy has been in existence for approximately thirty years and currently services approximately 564 students in five area local high schools; Kennedy, Johnson, McClatchy, Grant Union and Inderkum.
-Nearly 100% of the students who graduate from the Magnet Academy enter into a college program.
-The Criminal Justice Academy offers SAT workshops, Scholarships, College Coaching, Technical Career hands-on learning, Social interaction programs and Character-Leadership development programs.
+The Magnet Academy has been in existence for approximately 30 years and currently services approximately 564 students in five area local high schools; Kennedy, Johnson, McClatchy, Grant Union and Inderkum.
+Nearly 100% of the students who graduate from the Magnet Academy enter a college program.
+The Criminal Justice Academy offers SAT workshops, scholarships, college coaching, technical career hands-on learning, social interaction programs and character-leadership development programs.